 The best way to get around Florence is by foot.
 The city center is easily walkable and small enough that you could get from one end of the city to the other in 30 minutes.

-If this is your first visit to Florence I would recommend a minimum of 3 days to see the major sights in Florence.
+If this is your first time visiting Florence, I would recommend a minimum of 3 days to see the major sights in Florence.

 Accademia: Michelangelo's David.
 Reserve in advance!
 You can't visit Florence, Italy and NOT see THE David.
 It's a requirement.

-Duomo: The most iconic sight in Florence, also known as the Basilica di Santa Maria del Fiore.
-Entrance to the cathedral is free, but paid admission is required for other areas inlcuding the climb to the dome, the Duomo Museum (worthwhile), and the Baptistry.
+Duomo: the most iconic sight in Florence, also known as the Basilica di Santa Maria del Fiore.
+Entrance to the cathedral is free, but paid admission is required for other areas including the climb to the dome, the Duomo Museum (worthwhile), and the Baptistry.

 Piazza della Signoria: the main square in Florence with the Palazzo Vecchio, a towering medieval fortress and tower, and an outdoor sculpture gallery including a copy of Michelangelo's David.